Flow Out-of-Box Reminders

 In lists and libraries that have date columns, there is a way to set up an out-of-box Microsoft Flow, to send reminders!

 This is a list of projects.
 I’ve created a few different date columns in my list, such as Start Date, Scheduled Completion Date, and Actual Completion Date.
 I can set up a Flow to be based off of one or more of these dates.
+You need to make sure that your date column is showing in the default view of the list.

 - In this example, I choose Scheduled Completion Date.